 First published: 18 March 2020

-From the outset, our advice to members has been to adhere to best practice and follow government guidelines, which continue to evolve on a daily basis.
+Throughout the coronavirus (COVID-19) pandemic, our advice to members has been to adhere to best practice and follow government guidelines, which continue to evolve on a daily basis.
 As such:

-- on 18 March, we asked you all to restrict your working practices and more specifically, not to provide treatments to clients if you or they were at an increased risk of severe illness from coronavirus (COVID-19).
+- on 18 March, we asked you all to restrict your working practices and more specifically, not to provide treatments to clients if you or they were at an increased risk of severe illness from COVID-19.

 - on 20 March, we asked you all to suspend any treatment that involves face-to-face contact with clients, as soon as possible.

-- on 23 March, the Prime Minister announced that everyone was to stay at home unless carrying out one of four essential tasks: shopping for basic necessities; taking one form of exercise a day; attending to a medical need/ or to care for or help a vulnerable person; or travelling to and from work, but only where this absolutely cannot be done from home.
+- on 23 March, the Prime Minister announced that everyone was to stay at home unless carrying out essential tasks such as food shopping, exercising, caring for a vulnerable person, or travelling to and from work (if it wasn’t possible to work from home).
 The aim of these stringent new measures was to help protect the NHS and save lives.

 As your professional association, we fully appreciate the implications COVID-19 has had on both your clients and your therapy practice, and we will continue to offer our advice and support where we can, based on the latest information and guidance provided by the UK government, NHS and other authorities.
 Please revisit this webpage regularly, as we will update it as and when new information and guidance becomes available.

 Q. When can I return to treating clients in person?